drishh207/Sorting-Algorithms/README.md

 4. Shell Sort: <br />
   -It is a variation of insertion sort with an aim to reduce the shifting of elements.
-   The value to be choosen from thw unsorted portion is choosen with the largest gap and as the algorithm progresses, the gap reduces and finally becomes 1.
+   The value to be choosen from the unsorted portion is choosen with the largest gap and as the algorithm progresses, the gap reduces and finally becomes 1.
 The algo does some preliminary work(using gap values greater than 1) and then becomes insertion sort.
 By the time, it becomes insertion sort, the array is mostly sorted, so no shifting is needed.<br />
   -One of the most efficient gap sequence is the knuth sequence.
 But for simplicity, gap = array.length / 2 is considered.<br />